 The maximum calculation of the security deposit will be 2.5 times the Customer’s average monthly bill during the most recent 12 consecutive months within the past 2 years.
 Where relevant usage information is not available for the customer for 12 consecutive months within the past 2 years or where NOTL Hydro does not have systems capable of making the above calculation, the Customer’s average monthly load shall be based on a reasonable estimate made by the distributor.
 Where a non-residential Customer, has a payment history which discloses more than 1 Disconnection notice in a relevant 12-month period, NOTL Hydro may use that Customer’s highest actual or estimated monthly bill in the most recent 12 consecutive months within the past 2 years for the purposes of making the calculation of the maximum amount of security deposit required.

-Where a non-residential Customer in any rate class other than a General Service less than 50 kW demand rate class has a credit rating from a recognized credit rating agency, the maximum amount of a security deposit which the distributor may require the non-residential Customer to pay shall be reduced in accordance with the following table:
+Where a non-residential Customer in any rate class other than a General Service less than 50 kW demand rate class has a credit rating from a recognized credit rating agency, the maximum amount of a security deposit which the distributor may require the non-residential Customer to pay shall be reduced in accordance with the following table: NOTL Hydro may in its discretion reduce the amount of a security deposit which it requires a customer to pay for any reason including where the customer pays under an interim payment arrangement and where the customer is setup on a Pre-Authorized Payment Plan.